ktmeaton/NCBImeta/README.md

 # GenomeCollector
 Creates an SQLite database of genome metadata and downloads assemblies from NCBI.

-Development Status - Version 1.1
+Development Status - Version 2.0 (post-GI number removal)